Indeepa23/Express-API/README.md

 # Express API

-A RESTful API for a mini e-commerce platform built with Express.js, Prisma ORM, and SQLite database.
-This API provides user authentication and product management functionality.
+This API provides secure user authentication, authorization, and product management features.
+It is designed as a modular backend foundation for scalable retail or inventory management systems, supporting modern best practices such as token-based authentication (JWT), input validation, and structured database access through Prisma.

 ## Features